-PURPOSE ISSUE Maintain and strengthen the current culture of ethics and compliance within the organization, with a governance structure and functioning that helps Corporate governance and ethics ensure the integration of ESG criteria into the company's strategy and decision-making processes.
-Business challenges Provide transparent information to stakeholders, as well as in response to regulatory requirements, meet external expectations and obligations regarding information quality, and enhance FRV's visibility in the sector.
-Stakeholder orientation

-AXIS AREA OF ACTION PURPOSE ISSUE COMMITMENT TO CLIMATE CHANGE Leadership in renewable energy Build and operate power plants with the most suitable technological combination for each location, facilitating access to renewable energy in different countries and continents, promoting energy storage and the development of future renewable technologies, and Business challenges Social contribution renewable technologies, and contributing to the viability of global objectives for 2030 and 2050 towards net-zero emissions.
-Reduction of carbon footprint Reinforce the commitment to emissions reduction, starting with the calculation of the carbon footprint and promoting actions aimed at its reduction, implementing measures for sustainable mobility, energy efficiency, and process improvement.
-Mitigation of environmental impact $\triangleleft$ Adaptation of facilities to climate change Ensure the resilience of facilities against climate change.
-Safety and security

-AXIS AREA OF ACTION PURPOSE ISSUE RESPONSIBLE SUPPLY CHAIN Responsible Supply Chain Ensure that ESG criteria are decisive for the approval and selection of suppliers during the procurement process, as well as for contract drafting and project monitoring.
+Axis Area of Action Purpose Issue Governance Governance, ethics, compliance, and risk management Impliance, and isk managementculture of ethics and compliance within the organization, with a governance structure and functioning that helps ensure the integration of ESG criteria into the company's strategy and decision-making Communication and transparency Commitment to climate Leadership in renewable energy Build and operate power plants with the most suitable technological Business challenges change combination for each location, facilitating access to renewable energy in different countries and continents, promoting energy storage and the development of future renewable technologies, and contributing to the viability of global objectives for 2030 and 2050 towards net-zero emissions.
+Reduction of carbon footprintReinforce the commitment to emissions reduction, starting with the calculation of the carbon footprint and promoting actions aimed at its reduction, implementing measures for sustainable mobility, energy efficiency, and process improvement.Adaptation of facilities to climate changeEnsure the resilience of facilities against climate change.
+Mitigation of environmental impact Safety and security Responsible Supply Chain Responsible Supply Chain Ensure that ESG criteria are decisive for the approval and selection of suppliers during the procurement process, as well as for contract drafting and project monitoring.
 Responsible Supply Chain